ivanov/ipython-vimception/README.md

 TODO
 ----

- [ ] supress switching into command mode when moving cursor past the top/bottom
+ [ ] suppress switching into command mode when moving cursor past the top/bottom
      lines (using new methods Jonathan added)

  [ ] make the multi-level escaping optional (i.e. allow only `ctrl-m` to take